-Roland Hsu is Associate Director of the Stanford Humanities Center.
+Roland Hsu is Director of Research in American Studies at Stanford University.

 Hsu’s research is dedicated to bringing creative and multi-disciplinary thinking to the challenges of international cultural dialogue, and post-conflict peace and reconciliation.
 His own research focuses on migration and ethnic identity formation.
 His publications combine humanistic and social science methods and materials to answer what displaces peoples, how do societies respond to migration, and what are the experiences of resettlement.